Federal Financial Supervisory Authority: Operations

 The main task of BaFin is the supervision of banks, insurance companies, and the trading of securities and ensure the viability, integrity, and stability of the German financial system.
 On the supply side, it pays attention to the solvency of banks, insurance companies, and financial institutions.
 For investors, bank customers, and the insured it ensures confidence in the financial markets and the companies operating therein.

 BaFin is run by a Board consisting of the president and four executive directors for securities, banking supervision, insurance supervision and cross-functional areas and internal administration.
 In addition to these divisions, the so-called "operational pillars", there are a number of departments that have cross-organizational or perform administrative tasks, such as "risk modeling", "money laundering" and "international responsibilities".

-BaFin employs roughly 2,530 at its two offices and is fully funded by fees and levies of the supervised institutions and companies and so is independent of the federal budget.
+BaFin employs roughly 3,000 at its two offices and is fully funded by fees and levies of the supervised institutions and companies and so is independent of the federal budget.
 The levy amounts depend on the scope and authorization of total assets.
 An appeal to the Constitutional Court regarding the unconstitutionality of this (forced) levy in 2009 was rejected as unfounded.
 In the opinion of the court, the levy is 'intended to strengthen investor confidence and the soundness and integrity of these companies.
 These are a necessary condition for a functioning financial framework'.

-As of December 2014, BaFin regulated approximately 1,780 banks, 676 financial services institutions, 573 insurance companies, 31 pension funds, 6,000 domestic investment funds and 260 investment companies.
+As of April 2026, BaFin's integrated supervisory role covers a broad range of financial entities.
+According to its official figures, this includes 1,089 "Less Significant Institutions" (LSIs) and 50 "Significant Institutions" (SIs) overseen within the framework of the Single Supervisory Mechanism (SSM) under the lead of the European Central Bank.

+The authority also regulates 681 investment firms, 82 payment and e-money institutions, 339 leasing and factoring companies, and digital asset providers, including 8 crypto-security registrars and 8 crypto-asset service providers.
+Additionally, BaFin's oversight extends to 313 insurers, 34 pension funds, 122 provident funds (Pensionskassen), 695 asset management companies, and 8,882 domestic investment funds.